Cambridge Healthtech Institute's 17th Annual

 Vladimir Gligorijević, PhD, Senior Director, AI/ML Prescient Design, Genentech , Sr Dir , AI & Machine Learning , Prescient Design a Genentech Co

-DEVELOPABILITY & DRUG READINESS
+DEVELOPABILITY AND DRUG READINESS

 KEYNOTE PRESENTATION: Predictive Strengths and Critical Gaps in Next-Generation Developability Workflows